There are no affiliate links on PagePipe.

 Aggregator sites use many third-party widgets.

-There’s esoteric talk and proposals in the “website-performance” community to solve 3rd-party integration problems – but few actually provide real-world solutions.
+There’s esoteric talk and proposals in the “website-performance” community to solve third-party integration problems – but few actually provide real-world solutions.
 They talk about the web future – but not today’s resources.
 Third-parties are often apathetic about speed.
 This is a killer for mobile (and desktops, too).

-How to manage and control 3rd-party content is the critical factor for speeding up your website.
+How to manage and control third-party content is the critical factor for speeding up your website.
 What this means with present “tools” is using better strategy to decide what third-party provider content can be synchronously loaded, deferred (or lazy loaded) – or disabled on critical pages.
 And things like not updating user-facing Facebook stats in real time.